 A moderate degree of liver dysfunction may be observed because of the deposition of light chains in the liver or other organs.

-Renal ultrasound images can help assess renal echogenicity and renal size in patients presenting with renal failure.
+Renal ultrasound images can help assess kidney echogenicity and kidney size in patients presenting with kidney failure.
 Findings can also help to rule out renal calcification or stones.
 One third of the patients may have enlarged kidneys.

 Findings from bone marrow aspiration and biopsy can be used to assess plasma cell infiltration.

-Kidney biopsy is not mandatory, but it is useful when causes of renal failure other than myeloma are under consideration.
+Kidney biopsy is not mandatory, but it is useful when causes of kidney failure other than myeloma are under consideration.

 When AL amyloidosis is suggested, consider performing a biopsy on the affected tissue.
 The diagnostic yield of various tissue biopsies is as follows: